andystanton/glfw-skeleton/README.md

 cmake . -G {ide_name}
 ```

-For more information on cmake's project generators see their [documentation](http://www.cmake.org/Wiki/CMake_Generator_Specific_Information).
+For more information on CMake's project generators and a full list of supported platforms and IDEs, see the [documentation](http://www.cmake.org/Wiki/CMake_Generator_Specific_Information).